fr3fou/gone/README.md

 - What's the difference between a Convolutional Neuron and a normal weight matrix?
 - Is Deep Learning really just a Neural Network with a lot of layers? (more than 2)
 - Why do you need multiple CNN layers?
 Is it to go to a smaller and smaller version of the image? (when working with images that is) (because of MaxPooling?)
 Why can't you go directly to the smallest size (512x512 -> 16x16 vs 512x512 -> 256x256 -> 128x128 -> ...)?
+- So if images are stored in a 2D array (but with the RGB channels, making it a 3D array with 3 layers), do we use `Conv2D` or `Conv3D`?

 ### Examples